kiranshamsundar/RetirementAppOldXmlUI/README.md

 • Learn how to track errors and crashes in your apps.

-• Learn how to track any event triggered within your apps.
+• Learn how to track any event triggered within apps.

-• Apply complete CI/CD flows in your app development process.
+• Apply complete CI/CD flows in app development process.

 • Use GitHub to trigger code checks and app distribution to users.